Diagnostics

 Can I drive with the EPC light on my VW?

 It depends on severity.
 If the car drives normally with just the EPC light on, you can usually drive short distances to a shop.
-If the car is in limp mode, has a rough idle, or the throttle feels unresponsive, stop driving and diagnose it first.
-The brake light switch (the most common cause) is safe to drive with but should be fixed the same day.
+If the car is in limp mode (will not rev above 1,500 RPM), has a rough idle, or the throttle feels unresponsive, stop driving and diagnose first.
+The brake light switch (the most common cause) is safe to drive with but should be fixed the same day, especially because cruise control will not work and brake lights may be intermittent.

 Will the EPC light reset itself on a VW?

 Sometimes.
 If the fault was intermittent (e.g., a loose connector that reseated itself), the EPC light may go out on its own.
-However, the fault code is stored in the ECM.
-Use an OBD2 scanner to check for stored codes even if the light turns off — intermittent EPC faults always return.
+However, the fault code is stored in the ECM and ABS module memory.
+Use an OBD2 scanner to check for stored codes even if the light turns off — intermittent EPC faults always return, and the stored history is critical for accurate diagnosis when they do.

 Does the VW EPC light mean the car will not start?

 In most cases the car will still start and run with the EPC light on, though it may have reduced power.
 A failed brake light switch or throttle body sensor rarely prevents starting.
-If the car won't start alongside the EPC light, check the battery first, then look for a failed throttle position sensor or ECM fault.
+If the car will not start alongside the EPC light, check the battery first (low voltage often triggers multiple unrelated warnings), then look for a failed throttle position sensor or ECM fault.
+A no-start with EPC + check engine + immobilizer light is a different problem — usually a key/immobilizer issue rather than EPC.

 Download on the App Store